alphagov/accessibility-guidance/source/documentation/index.md

 # Accessibility Guidance

-This guidance was last updated on 12 June 2018
+This guidance was last updated on 26 July 2018

 ## Background
 This document sets out the standard of accessibility required for public sector websites and mobile apps and contains practical guidance on how to achieve this.